babak2/synthea_data-analysis/README.md

    Once the data is cleaned, the project performs statistical analysis on key indicators like hypertension prevalence, blood pressure (BP), and BMI across different patient populations.

 3. **Reporting & Visualisation:**
-   The final results are summarized in reports, including figures and tables generated during analysis.
+   The final results are summarised in reports, including figures and tables generated during analysis.

 ## Install